 As a matter of public record, the lawsuit was accessible.
 Our query to the Rensselaer County Clerk (see email below) was the first step in an effort to review and analyze the documents.

 The images shown below are copies of the actual court records.
-Select the image to enlarge each individual page, or click on the following link to view the entire set of pages in PDF format.
+You may also view the entire set of pages in PDF format.

 At the Margaret Herrick Library in Los Angeles, researcher John Cork found a Metro-Goldwyn-Mayer accounting record dated February 5, 1937, three weeks after the lawsuit involving “Blue Moon” had settled.